CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 Ok if you're curious they [nominally use 300 W](https://www.energysage.com/electricity/house-watts/how-many-watts-does-a-refrigerator-use/) with peaks of 800 W.

+### <b>Summary of Appliances</b>

+We've found that a Stove is a great candidate for the Impulse battery strategy with a relatively small battery (1.5 kWh in my analysis) and a nominal power of 3 kW.
+Stoves are also a niche where not all homes are wired for electric stoves so there's the added benefit of being able to install a new electric stove without hiring an electrician.

+The second product where the Impulse battery appliance strategy is more applicable is an Oven.
+Not all homes have electric ovens (like stoves) and Impulse could make a stove with a ~20 kWh battery that is suitable for most people.

+The third product could be a water heater.
+It shares the trait that not all homes have wired 240 V for them and many are gas.
+They'd require a ~4 kWh battery, which is similar to their stove (3 kWh).

+Where the battery appliance strategy is less applicable is for appliances that are either high power and already electric (eg. dryers), or low power and already electric (eg. washing machines, dishwashers, fridges).

 ### <b>Conclusion</b>

+The unique feature of the Impulse stove (a battery) can be applied to a couple of other appliances, but not all.
+Impulse Labs' future looks more likely to be as a beautiful home appliance company and less applying the same battery strategy to every appliance, as I thought originally.

+There's also the angle of creating prevalent small home batteries.
+In the US you can't push power back to the grid without a regulatory process, but can power other household loads.

+This means Impulse Labs appliances could power household loads when electricity prices are high and charge when prices are low.
+Or, briefly power your home if the grid is down (however, afterwards you wouldn't be able to cook food).

 ### <b>Appendix One: The Remarkable Story of How I Got To Impulse Labs</b>

 I'll quickly go over how I got into this position because it's a completely remarkable experience
 - In September 2024 I joined the UBC Solar student design team and got a ton of firmware / PCB / Debugging experience.
 - This shaped the projects I worked on and posted on X. David Holz (founder of Midjourney) DM'd me one day while I was studying for my linear algebra final.
-His advice essentially was "Hey kid you should consider dropping out and moving to SF for hardware interships."
+His advice essentially was "Hey kid you should consider dropping out and moving to SF for hardware intermships."
-- Next I DM'd a ton of founders asking for factory tours and a job in SF.
+- Next, I DM'd a ton of founders asking for factory tours and a job in SF.
 - Through sheer luck, Casey Handmer happened to fly into SF a day after me and responded to my DM.
-- He sent me a random address to said "Sam is happy to chat Mars stuff too."
+- He sent me a random address and said "Sam is happy to chat Mars stuff too."
 - That random address was Impulse Labs and Sam was Sam d'Amico, the founder.
 I asked about hardware internships and got an interview, which seemed to have gone well!

 The moral of this story is that you have agency!
 You can just ask people for things and most say yes!
 Just make sure you ask good questions and are someone worth talking to!